 Last season I paid literally no attention.
 Well when your other half’s team isn’t doing so well, it’s not the best experience.
 Mood swings and shouting at TV as though the team can hear is pretty much guaranteed.
 But this season I promised I’d make more effort again.
 And there’s one thing which will always get me to watch a game – pub food.

-The Horatia quickly became a favourite if we were in the area (Alex’s mum lives in Highbury), with it’s friendly service, reasonable prices, and comfy setup.
+The Horatia quickly became a favourite if we were in the area (Alex’s mum lives in Highbury).
+It’s friendly service, reasonable prices, and comfy setup made a great spot.
 The interior is pretty minimalist, with stripped back wooden tables and booths, and deep red leather sofas and chairs, which adds to the charm.
 Those sofas are the one for match day, up close to the screen.

 The Horatia host residencies for big names on the street food circuit.
 Right now it’s Stokey Bears – the rustic burger joint from Stoke Newington.

-The match was pretty engaging, which luckily took the edge off the wait – although it was also probably the reason there was one, as many of the punters around us received food too.
+The match was pretty engaging, which luckily took the edge off the wait.
+Although the football was also probably the reason there was a wait, as many of the punters around us received food too.
 Watching the trays of fries approach the table was enough to build anticipation.

 The burgers lived up to all hopes.
 Thick and juicy patties, rich in flavour, the burgers were tender and just keeping it together.
 Buns were of the fluffy white variety, soft, allowing the juices from the burger seep in.
 No fancy schmancy basics are needed here.